 It took responsibility for district lunatic asylums in 1834.
 It took charge of the Four Court’s extension in 47 5 Wil Ch 68.
 The law library extension is completed in 1840.

-During the famine, a range of powers were conferred in the Board including those in relation to public works, county relief works, construction of piers, harbours and drainage.
+During the famine, a range of powers were conferred on the Board, including those in relation to public works, county relief works, construction of piers, harbours and drainage.
 Powers were given to employ the labouring poor by means of treasury loans in 1847.

 After the famine, the range of responsibilities and services provided by the Board continued to expand.
-By 1857, it has taken over constabulary buildings, customs buildings, post office and buildings owned by the national education Board.
+By 1857, it had taken over constabulary buildings, customs buildings, post offices and buildings owned by the National Education Board.

-It continued to undertake a number of very large civil engineering undertaking including the construction of the Ballinamore and Ballyconnell Canal.
+It continued to undertake a number of very large civil engineering undertakings, including the construction of the Ballinamore and Ballyconnell Canal.

 The Science and Art Museum Act 1881 sanctioned the erection of a national museum and library at a cost of £100,000, This was the first of a number of large projects undertaken by the Board in the late 19th century.

-The Arrears of Rent Ireland Act 1882 authorized the Board to lend monies to Boards of Guardians for the purpose of defraying expenses of persons emmigrating
+The Arrears of Rent Ireland Act 1882 authorized the Board to lend monies to Boards of Guardians for the purpose of defraying expenses of persons emigrating

-After 1898, some drainage districts were transferred to county council.
+After 1898, some drainage districts were transferred to the County Councils.